lzcj4/Window-Explorer/README.md

 # Window-Explorer
-Window explorer for different data source, such as Cloud , Json , xml .
+Window explorer for different data source, such as local PC, Cloud , Json , xml .
 Support search and sort order